Photo Credit: Tom Hogan – Hoganphotos/Golden Boy Promotions

-Cancio vs. Zenunaj was a 10-round super featherweight fight presented by Golden Boy Promotions.
-The event was sponsored by Tecate, “THE OFFICIAL BEER OF BOXING” and Hennessy, “Never Stop, Never Settle.”
-The fights took place on Friday, Aug.
-17, 2018 at Fantasy Springs Resort Casino in Indio, Calif.
+Morales vs. Zenunaj was a 10-round fight for the vacant NABA Super Featherweight Title presented by Golden Boy Promotion.
+The event wass sponsored by Tecate, “THE OFFICIAL BEER OF BOXING” and Hennessy, “Never Stop, Never Settle.”
+The fights took place at Fantasy Springs Resort Casino in Indio, Calif.